 Loma de las Piquerinas is an excellent hike for all people.
 If you have childrens, this is a good opportunity to start to walk together.
-However, be careful in winter and autumn, when fog and blizzard are commons (in this case, is a good idea to carry a GPS).
+However, be careful in winter and autumn, when fog and blizzard are commons (in this case, it's a good idea to carry a GPS).

 Getting ThereSee the main page of Loma de las Piquerinas to more information.